 Being a Fellow is an intense but rewarding experience.
-The following characteristics are what we seek from each and every one of our Fellows.
+The following characteristics are what we look for from our Fellows.

-The fellowship stipend for a Fellow position is up to $20,000-$24,930 per school year depending on site location.
-Stipend may be pro-rated based on start date and/or program end date.
+The living allowance for a Fellowship position is $20,000 up to $24,930 per school year depending on site location.
+Stipend may be pro-rated based on start date, schedule and/or program end date.
 The Fellow position is eligible for benefits.

 The Blueprint Math Fellows Program is part of a national network of AmeriCorps Programs engaging adults in service to meet critical needs in communities across the country.
 Through our AmeriCorps partnership, eligible candidates may have the opportunity to enroll in the Math Fellows Program as an AmeriCorps Member and qualify for additional benefits.
 AmeriCorps status may vary based on start date.

 In order to be eligible for the AmeriCorps fellowship members must meet the following qualifications: